 This tool lets you view awards, scholarships, prizes and bursaries offered at York University.
 Take a few moments to search for awards you may be eligible for: you can search by Faculty, award type, activity level or type in the name of an award that you may be familiar with.
 Unless otherwise stated, all full-time, part-time and mature students are eligible for all the awards in the system so long as they meet the published criteria.

 For additional graduate awards, visit the York Financial Assistance section of the Faculty of Graduate Studies website.
 You can also see a listing of external awards elsewhere on this site.

 All awards listed on this website are subject to change or cancellation without notice.

-To apply, submit the scholarships and bursaries application available at http://sfs.yorku.ca/aid/sfp/ Students with a permanent disability have the option of completing a paper application available from a campus service provider.
+To apply, please submit the scholarships and bursaries application available through http://www.yorku.ca/myfile.
 You must select this award from the list available.
 Applicants must indicate their Provincial Territorial Organization affiliation on their Student Financial Profile in the Personal Statement section.